stephanieruiz1/Election_Analysis/README.md

 - Diana DeGette received "73.8%" of the vote and "270,892" number of votes.
 ![election_analysis](election_analysis.png)
 ## Summary
-    - Diana DeGette received "73.8%" of the vote and "270,892" number of votes.
+ In conclusion, Diana DeGette received "73.8%" of the vote and "270,892" number of votes.
  The possibilities to change the code are endless.
 A few of them will be adding the gender, age group and ethnicity.
+The code can be modified depending on what are you looking for.
+Also, you can use this to analyze a federal election.